 Detritus is an exhibition exploring the leftover, the scraps, the byproducts of the art-making process that artists do not discard for a number of compelling reasons.
 What is the significance of a wall marked by an accumulation of paint and fingerprints spanning a lifetime of studio work?
 What does a jar full of eraser shavings reveal about the studio practice of an artist who draws?
 Taking inspiration from the field of forensics, this exhibition examines the detritus from a multitude of studio practices of Bay Area artists in hopes of shifting the focus from art as commodity, to the core value of art making.

-Visit my teaching studio website at www.fourfab.com for the latest information regarding upcoming classes.
+Visit my teaching studio website at www.fourfab.com for the latest information regarding upcoming classes and private lessons.